alssndro/sandros-sketch-plugins/README.md

 A random assortment of Sketch plugins.

+I have heavily commented these plugins so that others can learn (and also to refresh my memory on how to write JSTalk in x weeks/months/years time!)

 If you have any suggestions for plugin ideas then feel free to open an issue :)

 ### How do I install a plugin?

-Double-click the .sublimeplugin file, or alternatively drag and drop the file onto the Sketch app icon.
+Double-click the .sublimeplugin file, or alternatively, drag and drop the file onto the Sketch app icon.
 This will automatically copy the plugin to your Sketch plugins folder.

 ### How do I use a plugin as a keyboard shortcut?